Skip to main content

 Who is Catherine Ziegler at Home Select?

 Catherine Ziegler is one of the most experienced property hunters at Home Select, with over 150 completed missions in Paris.
-Specialized in the Right Bank (16th, 17th, 8th arrondissements), she works with families, investors and expatriates alike.
+Specialised in the Right Bank (16th, 17th, 8th arrondissements), she works with families, investors and expatriates alike.
 Her field knowledge and network of agents make her a go-to professional in the Parisian market.

-Is Batignolles a Haussmann neighborhood?
+Is Batignolles a Haussmann neighbourhood?

 Batignolles features a mix of architecture: Haussmann buildings on the main avenues (rue de Rome, avenue de Clichy), more modest faubourien buildings on side streets, and some modern constructions around the Martin-Luther-King park.
 The Haussmann buildings in Batignolles are generally less ornate than those in the 8th or 16th, which explains prices 15 to 20% lower.

-Batignolles is more established and more expensive (9,500-11,000 euros/sqm), with the Batignolles park, rue de Levis for shopping, and a village atmosphere.
-Epinettes, more working-class and gentrifying (8,500-9,500 euros/sqm), offers a better surface-to-price ratio and higher potential for capital gains.
+Batignolles is more established and more expensive (9,500-11,000 euros/sqm), with the Batignolles park, rue de Levis for shopping, and a village atmosphere. Épinettes, more working-class and gentrifying (8,500-9,500 euros/sqm), offers a better surface-to-price ratio and higher potential for capital gains.
 The choice depends on budget and tolerance for urban noise.

-Related reading
+Further reading